alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 ```

 Check that your GPG configuration is sane.
 Try encrypting and decrypting
-some dummy text using the `gpg` command:
+some text using the `gpg` command:

 ```sh
 echo 'foo' | gpg --armor --encrypt --recipient matt.bostock@digital.cabinet-office.gov.uk | gpg --decrypt